How long do swimming pools last?

 Concrete Pool Shell

 A concrete pool shell will last for a long time.
-If the pool is installed in ground that is prone to moving, (or worse, earthquakes), this rigid strength can cause cracking.
+If the pool is installed in a ground that is prone to moving, (or worse, earthquakes), this rigid strength can cause cracking.
 Outside of this, generally you won’t have issues if the pool is well built.
 Concrete pool builders generally offer a 7-year structural warranty against leaks and cracking, with various warranties for the waterline tiling - usually around 2 years.

-The plaster surface layer (that goes over the concrete like plaster in a house over brickwork) is porous, breaks down and usually needs to be Concrete pool resurfacing 6-1replaced every 10 to 15 years.
+The plaster surface layer (that goes over the concrete like plaster in a house over brickwork) is porous, breaks down and usually needs to be replaced every 10 to 15 years.
 Costs range between $8,000 and $25,000 depending on the size and shape of the pool.
 There is a fair amount of work in removing the 13-15mm of plaster and waterline tiles so it isn’t cheap.
 Pebblecrete is a more durable surface material compared to plaster.
 Pebblecrete has .5mm to 2mm stones and glass mixed through the plaster which allows colour choice and a shimmer effect similar to fibreglass pools.
 It is more expensive when building the pool, and to replace, however it tends to last longer than plaster.
 By fully tiling the interior of the pool, you can reduce resurfacing costs.
 However, the upfront cost of tiling a pool can make the average person faint so do your sums!

 Key Takeaway – Vinyl liners will get you swimming sooner if budget is a challenge.
 Be mindful of the cost over 10 years with having to replace the liner though.
 Concrete gives you design flexibility however is the most expensive to install and for ongoing internal surface maintenance.
 DIY fibreglass pools will last the longest and need the least amount of surface maintenance.